0xabhisek/chocolates/README.md

-# chocolates
-Analysis of a dataset on sales of chocolates in various countries
+Chocolates: Sales Data Analysis
+Simple Overview
+This project demonstrates the analysis of a chocolate sales dataset across various countries, using Excel to perform calculations and extract meaningful insights.

+Description
+This Excel project showcases a comprehensive approach to data analysis, highlighting:

+Quick statistical insights such as averages, medians, and ranges.
+Unique product identification using Excel formulas.
+Efficient data handling and visualization techniques.
+By leveraging Excel’s built-in formulas and advanced features, the project offers a practical example of analyzing real-world data effectively.

+Getting Started
+Dependencies
+To use this project, ensure the following are available:

+Operating System: Windows 10 (or newer)
+Microsoft Excel: 2016 version or later
+Installing
+Download the File:
+Clone the repository or download the Excel file directly from the GitHub Repository.
+Setup:
+Open the file in Microsoft Excel.
+No additional installations are required.
+Features
-🚀 *Quick Statistics*
+🚀 Quick Statistics
-Gain quick insights into your data by calculating:
+Gain insights into key metrics, including:

-Formulas Explained:
-Average: =AVERAGE(TABLE[COLUMN])
+Average: Use =AVERAGE(TABLE[COLUMN]) to calculate the mean value.

-Replace TABLE with your data range and COLUMN with the target field (e.g., amounts or units).

-Median: =MEDIAN(TABLE[COLUMN])
+Median: Use =MEDIAN(TABLE[COLUMN]) for the middle value.

-Range: Instead of a direct formula, reference cells:

-=MAX_CELL - MIN_CELL
+Range: Subtract minimum from maximum using cell references, e.g., =MAX_CELL - MIN_CELL.
-Quartiles: Use the PERCENTILE.EXC formula:
+Quartiles: Use the formula =PERCENTILE.EXC(TABLE[COLUMN], 0.X) to determine specific percentiles.

-=PERCENTILE.EXC(TABLE[COLUMN], 0.X)
-Adjust 0.X for desired quartiles (e.g., 0.25 for Q1, 0.75 for Q3).

 🔍 Unique Items Identification
-Want to filter distinct entries from your dataset?
-The UNIQUE formula does the job:
+To identify distinct products in the dataset:

+Use the UNIQUE formula:
+excel
+Copy code
 =UNIQUE(TABLE[COLUMN])
-This reveals a clean list of unique products, such as:
+This filters the dataset to display only unique entries, such as:

 70% Dark Bites
 Choco Coated Almonds
 Raspberry Choco
 Organic Choco Syrup
-…and more.
+…and more!